How to Trust Learned Loop Amplitudes: ttH production

 \subsection{Leading order \texorpdfstring{$gg\xrightarrow{} t \bar{t} H $}{gg->ttH}}

-We show the relative accuracy for the $gg \xrightarrow{} t \bar{t} H $ amplitude in the upper left panel of Fig.~\ref{fig:ggttH_LO}.
+We show the relative accuracy for the $gg \xrightarrow{} t \bar{t} H $ amplitude in the upper left panel of Fig.~\ref{fig:ggttH_LO}, where ``a.u.'' is used as an abbreviation for ``arbitrary units''.
 The distribution peaks around $|\Delta|\sim 10^{-4}$ and the upper tail stretches to $|\Delta|\sim 1$.
 As described in Sec.~\ref{sec:cluster}, we search for clusters in the upper 5\% percentile of the $|\Delta|$ distribution.
 The clustering algorithm identifies two clusters, which are most easily understood as diagonals in the $(x_3, x_4)$ plane, shown in the upper right panel of Fig.~\ref{fig:ggttH_LO}.
 These kinematic configurations correspond to the forward/backward scattering pseudo-singular regions, where the top-quark moves into positive or negative beam direction.
 Each cluster contains approximately $30\%$ of the $10\%$ of phase space points with the highest $|\Delta|$.
 The remaining $40\%$ low-accuracy points are not clustered in phase space.

 Next, we cover low-accuracy regions with an additional training sample using the KDE algorithm described in Sec.~\ref{sec:surr_sample}.
 This additional dataset contains $1.5 \cdot 10^4$ events.
 To provide a fair comparison, we reduce the normal unweighted training dataset to $6.5\cdot 10^4$, such that the training dataset has the same size as without the KDE sample.
 The resulting accuracy distributions are shown in the lower left panel of Fig.~\ref{fig:ggttH_LO}, with a visible improvement in the large-$\Delta$ tail.
 We confirmed that the probability density constructed by the KDE also features the cross-like structure in the $(x_3,x_4)$-plane, see App.~\ref{app:kde_densities}.